PhilipF5/sg-dial-sim/README.md

 **IMPORTANT: This project is in an early stage of development.
 Functionality is very limited, and there may be a lot of bugs.**

-SGDS aims to be a realistic recreation of the dialing computer depicted in the television show "Stargate SG-1."
+SGDS aims to be a realistic recreation of the dialing computer depicted in the television show _Stargate SG-1_.

 ## How to Run

 ### Users

-The latest release of SGDS is available for Windows and Mac on the Releases page linked above.
+The latest release of SGDS is available for Windows and Mac on the [Releases page](https://github.com/PhilipF5/sg-dial-sim/releases).

 ### Developers